Climate Change: Science and Impacts Factsheet

 Modeled and Observed Global Average Temperatures14

-- 2016 was the warmest year on record since records began in 1880.
-2016 global average ocean temperatures also experienced a record high.
-The five warmest years since 1880 have all occurred since 2015, with 2019 ranking as the second warmest and also the 43rd consecutive year that annual global temperatures were above average.15
+- The warmest year on record since records began in 1880 was 2016, with 2020 ranking second.
+In 2020 global average land temperatures experienced a record high, while 2016 global ocean temperatures remain the highest on record.
+The seven warmest years since 1880 have all occurred since 2014 and in 2020 annual global temperatures were above average for the 44th consecutive year.15

-- Recently, arctic temperatures have risen at more than twice the rate experienced globally.
+- Annual 2020 arctic temperatures rose to 1.9oC above the 1981-2010 average.
 Arctic sea ice is becoming younger, thinner, and less expansive.
-The 2019 summer extent of ice was the second lowest on record since 1979, 4.15 million square kilometers, 33% smaller than the 1981-2010 average.16
+The 2020 extent of ice reached the second lowest annual cover on record since 1979, 3.74 million square kilometers.16

 - U.S. average annual precipitation has increased by 4% since 1901, but the intensity and frequency of extreme precipitation events has increased even more, a trend that is expected to continue.17